aletheia/cursor-italy-website/content/about/founder.md

 ---
-title: "Meet Our Organizers"
+title: 'Meet Our Organizers'
-description: "Learn about the organizers of Cursor Italy"
+description: 'Learn about the organizers of Cursor Italy'
-lastUpdated: "2024-12-31"
+lastUpdated: '2024-12-31'
 ---

 # Meet Luca Bianchi